tkhamez/eve-srp/README.md

     SELECT users_groups.user_id, group_id FROM evesrp.users_groups
 ```

-permission "audit" is not copied.
+The permission "audit" is not copied.